 Executive in Residence Day

-The College of Business' Executive in Residence Day is designed to bring business executives to campus where they engage students and faculty in the critical business issues of the day.
+The College of Business' Executive in Residence Day is designed to bring business executives to campus to engage students and faculty in the critical business issues of the day.
 The purpose is to better prepare our business students for the professional world as well as help our business faculty be more effective in the classroom.

-Executives attend and participate in actual business classes, informally network with students and give a public lecture at the end of the day.
+Executives attend and participate in actual business classes, informally network with students, and give a public lecture at the end of the day.

 - Students become inspired and learn from hearing the stories of successful business people.

 - Students learn to network with business executives in informal gatherings.